aeadedoyin/lorem-picsum-photos-snippets/README.md

 ## Usage

-To use the snippets, open a HTML file, and start typing with `picsum-photos-`.
+To use the snippets, open a HTML or CSS file, and start typing with `picsum-photos-`.

 ## Quick Start